PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 FLAG: {131333} - 20 Points
 ***
 **80 Points Found, 50 Left!**
+***
 ### Running the .exe

-I didn't spend to much the exe earlier but now it looks I need too plus the flag also looks like it is giving me password, just not sure how to test it or where to use it just yet.
+I didn't spend much time on the exe earlier but now it looks I need too plus the flag also looks like it is giving me password, just not sure how to test it or where to use it just yet.

 After some tinkering, I cp the `/home/RickSanchez/RICKS_SAFE/safe` to Summer's home directory where I am able to run the exe.